jbmilgrom/blogg/src/post/functional-programming-and-identity-state-and-time.md

 <figcaption>TypeScript’s <code>readonly</code> qualifier prevents mutative actions (e.g. <code>p2[1] = 3</code>) at compile time.
 </figcaption>

 will _always_ be comprised of `2` in the first slot and `3` in the second and reduce to two-thirds, a reasonable conclusion is that they are the same.
-To be sure, substitute one for the other and the meaning of a program is unchanged.[^7] By contrast, consider when two *mutable (changeable) *rational number implementations may be deemed the “same.”
+To be sure, substitute one for the other and the meaning of a program is unchanged.[^7] By contrast, consider when two *mutable* rational number implementations may be deemed the “same.”

 ```ts
 type RationalNumber = [number /* numerator */, number /* denominator */];